Infineon/retarget-io/README.md

 **NOTE:** If the application is built using newlib-nano, by default, floating point format strings (%f) are not supported.
 To enable this support, you must add `-u _printf_float` to the linker command line.

+# RTOS Integration
+To avoid concurrent access to the UART peripheral in a RTOS environment, the ARM and IAR libraries use mutexes to control access to stdio streams.
+For Newlib (GCC_ARM), the mutex must be implemented in _write() and can be enabled by adding `DEFINES+=CY_RTOS_AWARE` to the Makefile.
+For all libraries, the program must start the RTOS kernel before calling any stdio functions.

 ### Quick Start
 1. Add `#include "cy_retarget_io.h"`
 2. Call `cy_retarget_io_init(CYBSP_DEBUG_UART_TX, CYBSP_DEBUG_UART_RX, CY_RETARGET_IO_BAUDRATE);`